mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Healing Sage
 text:     **Deploy**: Restore 1❤️ to anything.
-          **Ability** 3: Summon a friendly non-token minion that was destroyed since your opponents last turn nearby.
+          **Ability** 3: Summon an allied non-token minion that was destroyed since your opponent's last turn nearby.

 name:     Jaxi
 text:     **Dying Wish**: Summon a 1⚔️/1❤️ Ranged Mini-Jax in a random corner.